 I am the host family for Maria H Eckerberg of Sweden and I'd like to submit a story on her.
 I encouraged Maria to enter our High School's beauty pageant, the Batesburg-Leesvile Ms. Panther Pageant, and she agreed knowing it would be a great American experience, even though she did not expect to place.

-The day of the pageant arrives, and there is chaos as usual for some mothers and daughters.
-But things come together and Maria's time for her interview is at hand.
-I don't know exactly what was exchanged between Maria and her three judges, but based on the accounts of some of the ladies involved, I learned that Maria had the judges "cackling".
+The day of the pageant arrived, and there was chaos as usual for some mothers and daughters.
+But things came together and Maria's time for her interview was at hand.
+I don't know exactly what was exchanged between Maria and her three judges, but based on the accounts of some of the ladies involved, I learned that Maria had the judges "cackling."
 Needless to say, she won them over early.